 For Ameren, the IPA concludes that it does not need to include any extraordinary measures in the 2017 Procurement Plan to assure reliability over the planning horizon.
 As indicated below, for the 2017-2018 and 2018-2019 delivery years, the IPA recommends the procurement of part of the capacity needs through bilateral capacity purchases.
-The remainder of the capacity needs for these delivery years and for the 2019-2020 delivery year will be procured from the MISO PRA.
+The remainder of the capacity needs for these delivery years and will be procured from the MISO PRA.
+The strategy for the 2019-2020 delivery year will be procured from the MISO PRA. deferred until next year's Plan.